WillemB2104/ENIGMA-PD/README.md

-# ENIGMA-PD
-Linear mixed model mega-analyses for the ENIGMA Panic Disorder working group
+## Linear mixed model mega-analyses for the ENIGMA Panic Disorder working group

 These scripts are intended for the batch processing of multiple linear mixed effect models for the ENIGMA Panic Disorder wokring group.

+Scripts were adapted from the work of Max Laansma (ENIGMA-Parkinson's Disorder Working Group) and existing ENIGMA scripts for multiple linear models see: https://github.com/ENIGMA-git/ENIGMADiseaseWorkingGroupStats